 It was hard at first, and she missed days at a time, but still she was able to amass a good deal of information.
 She finally made it through an entire month’s cycle.

 She found that as she wrote her expenditures down, she became much more conscious of what she was spending.
-By the second month in the process, she was automatically curbing some of her spending without trying.
+By the second month into the process, she was automatically curbing some of her spending without trying.

 She hadn’t realized how much she spent on buying coffee in a month or eating lunches out, or buying stuff at the drugstore.
 She found all sorts of expenditures that she decided weren’t all that necessary.